-Shocking Before And After Pictures Of How Climate Change Is Destroying The Earth
+SHOCKING Before And After Pictures Of How Climate Change Is Destroying The Earth

 THE ALPS NOW: The Swiss peak, pictured on August 18, 2005, is eroding as a result of melting glacier water at the summit.
 The water sinks into cracks and creates even bigger fissures after several cycles of freezing and thawing.
 The disintegration of Matterhorn is anecdotal of the effects of climate change in most of the Alps.

-MUIR GLACIER BEFORE: A late-19th century photograph of Alaska's Muir Glacier shows many icebergs -- some nearly 7-feet wide -- in the foreground.
+MUIR GLACIER BEFORE: A late-19th century photograph of Alaska's Muir Glacier, at more than 328 feet, shows many icebergs — some nearly 7-feet wide — in the foreground.

 LAKE CHAD BEFORE: Africa's Lake Chad, pictured in the 1930s, was once the world's sixth-largest lake.
 It provided water to at least 20 million people in Nigeria, Chad, Cameroon, and Niger.